PayThePizzo/Data-Structures-and-Algorithms/Theory/3 - Sorting/0 - SORTING.md

 ## 5 - Comparison Sort

-> A comparison sort is a type of **sorting algorithm** that **only reads the list elements through** a single abstract **comparison** operation (often a "less than or equal to" operator or a three-way comparison) that determines which of two elements should occur first in the final sorted list.
+> A comparison sort is a type of **sorting algorithm** that **only reads the list elements through** a single abstract **comparison**
+> operation (often a "less than or equal to" operator or a three-way comparison) that determines which of
+> two elements should occur first in the final sorted list.

+In a way, an algorithm follows a "sorting blueprint based on comparison" i.f.f it makes use of simple comparisons between objects without using any other arithmetic operation (such as sum, products, logic `and`, logic `or`, logic `shift`, ...).
+In this sense, the unit of measure (for time complexity) does not correspond to the size of the input, it represents the number of comparisons made.

 The only requirement is that the operator forms a total preorder over the data, with the following properties:
 1. **Transitivity**